s-cavalier/abc-pilsen-main/README.md

-# ABC Pilsen Web Design - Master
+# ABC Pilsen Web Design - Main
 Contains the "starter" website for each session.
 Mainly used for demonstration and so we can see it built throughout the session.\
 For viewing any of the kids websites, view any of the forks above.\
 For viewing the websites, they are listed below.